Securing Your File Format Conversion API: A Comprehensive Guide

 - JPG/PNG: Image files can contain steganographic data or metadata with hidden threats.

-Identifying these vulnerabilities is critical for a comprehensive security strategy.
+Understanding these specific threats is critical for building a robust security strategy.
 In the next section, we'll explore common security threats.

 Essential Security Measures for File Conversion APIs

-Securing your file conversion API is not just about preventing breaches; it's about ensuring trust and reliability for your users.
-Let's explore essential security measures that can make your API a fortress.
+Securing your file format conversion api is not just about preventing breaches; it's about ensuring trust and reliability for your users.
+Let's explore essential security measures that can make your api a fortress.

 First line of defense?
 Rigorous input validation.
 Validate all incoming data to ensure it conforms to expected formats, sizes, and types.